- ABL Kinase Domain Mutation in CML, Cell-based

 - “An IGRA may be used in place of TST (without preference) to test recent contacts of persons with infectious tuberculosis with special considerations for follow-up testing.
 In contact investigations, negative results obtained prior to 8 weeks typically should be confirmed by repeat testing 8-10 weeks after the end of exposure.”

 Question 2.
-How does QuantiFERON-TB Gold In-Tube work?
+How does QuantiFERON-TB Gold, (Draw Site Incubated)?

 Question 3.
-What are the advantages of QuantiFERON-TB Gold In-Tube over tuberculin skin test (TST)?
+What are the advantages of QuantiFERON-TB Gold, (Draw Site Incubated) over tuberculin skin test (TST)?